 Potential receptors include those ecological features that are determined to be unique in context to the proposed project.
 An ecological feature as defined in the CIEEM Guidelines, pertains to habitats, species and ecosystems and their functions/features.
 Unique ecological features can be those that are rare; threatened; sensitive to anthropogenic impact; and/or designated or protected by international, national, and/or local regulations.
-The terrestrial and marine ecological features listed below, but not limited to, have been initially identified as potential receptors:
+The terrestrial ecological features listed below, but not limited to, have been initially identified as potential receptors:

 - Central Mangrove Wetland;

 - Mastic Reserve;

 - Little Sound Environmental Zone;

-- North Sound Marine Reserve;

 - Meagre Bay Pond Protected Area;

-- Migratory birds;
+- Migratory birds; and,

-- Protected Species (flora and fauna); and,
+- Protected Species (flora and fauna).

-- Marine Protected Species.